Cluster Balancing

 In Redpanda, every partition replica is assigned to a CPU core on a broker.
 While Redpanda’s default partition balancing monitors cluster-level events, such as the addition of new brokers or broker failure to balance partition assignments, it does not account for the distribution of partitions within an individual broker.

-To determine when to use intra-broker partition balancing, use the public metrics for CPU usage described in the Monitoring guide, as well as the vectorized_reactor_utilization internal metric.
+To determine when to use intra-broker partition balancing, use the public metrics for CPU usage described in the Monitoring guide.

 Configure the following properties to trigger intra-broker partition balancing: